react-simple/react-simple-util/README.md

 ## Hooks
 ### useForceUpdate, useUpdateTarget

-The function returned by the **useForceUpdate()** hook can be used to update the calling hook/component.
+The **useForceUpdate()** returns a function to update the calling hook/component.
-(It sets an internal state to trigger the update.)
+(It sets internal state to trigger the update.)

 It can also be used to update all components using the **useUpdateTarget(*targetId*)** hook by specifying the *targetId*.
-When updating components based on *targetId* also a notification message can be sent which is returned by the useUpdateTarget() hook.
+When updating components based on *targetId* also a notification message can be sent which is returned by the *useUpdateTarget*() hook.

 ### useUniqueId
 The **useUniqueId()** hook can be used to generate global unique identifiers.
 By default it returns a new GUID value (by calling newGuid()), but it